LiquidPulsar/exec_hints/README.md

 foo(['1','2.67'])
 >>> [1, '2.67']
 ```
-You can pass your own functions in here, but they cant directly be used with |
+You can pass your own functions in here but they can't directly be used with `|`.
 Blame Python, not me.
 ```py
 @exec_hints